 Baby orangutans are very strong and it doesn’t take long for some to climb high into the treetops, swinging naturally from tree to tree.

-What To Expect When Visiting Sepilok Orangutan Rehabilitation Centre
+What To Do At Sepilok Orangutan Rehabilitation Centre

 Another female came down to feed and even play on the net sheltering our platform.

 What amazing proximity to the lucky tourists who witnessed such an awesome event.